Contents

 |---|---|

-| Operating the board audit platform and storing your responses | Legitimate interests — providing the governance board audit service you have registered for.
+| Operating the Quality Standard platform and storing your responses | Legitimate interests, providing the governance Quality Standard service you have registered for.
 Our legitimate interests do not override your rights; you may request deletion of your data at any time (see section 7). |

-| Sending authentication emails (one-time codes or sign-in links) | Contractual necessity — required to provide access to the platform you have requested. |
+| Sending authentication emails (one-time codes or sign-in links) | Contractual necessity, required to provide access to the platform you have requested. |

-| Processing payments via Stripe | Contractual necessity — required to complete the transaction you have initiated and for HMRC compliance. |
+| Processing payments via invoice and bank transfer | Contractual necessity, required to complete the transaction you have initiated and for HMRC compliance. |

-| Responding to contact form enquiries | Legitimate interests — responding to a direct professional enquiry. |
+| Responding to contact form enquiries | Legitimate interests, responding to a direct professional enquiry. |

-| Notifying operational inboxes when a school submits an assessment | Legitimate interests — operational administration of the service. |
+| Notifying operational inboxes when a school submits an assessment | Legitimate interests, operational administration of the service. |

 4 How we store and protect your data